HydrogenStorage/molecular-stability-computer/README.md

 - `--surge-amount`: How many molecules to generate with Surge.
 Set to either a fraction of all possible molecules or a total amount.
 - `--level`: What level of quantum chemistry to run.
 Options include 'xtb', 'mmff94'
+- `--compute-config`: Change the computational resources available for computing molecular energies by pointing to a Python file which defines a [Parsl configuration](https://parsl-project.org/).
-- `--no-relax`: Skip relaxing the model
+- `--no-relax`: Skip relaxing the molecule

-A full listing of options for `compute_emin.py` is available by calling.
+A full list of options for `compute_emin.py` is available by calling `python compute_emin.py --help`.